 Hi, I'm Seyone, an undergrad student at Berkeley studying computer science & bioengineering.
 I'm interested in using computation as a mechanism for understanding how biology works — and how we can engineer it to improve human health.
 My research goal is to build computational tools for the design, engineering & interpretation of biological systems.

-Beyond research, I'm involved on campus with Machine Learning at Berkeley, where I lead the research commitee.
+Beyond research, I've been involved on campus with Machine Learning at Berkeley for 3 years, where I led the research commitee.
 We organize reading groups, mentor homegrown research projects, support members with funding to attend conferences, and create high-quality technical blogposts, among other things.
-I also co-organize the BioML seminar series with Samarth Jajoo, bringing leaders at the cutting-edge of comptuation and biology in industry, academia and policy to Berkeley.
+I co-organize the BioML seminar series with Samarth Jajoo, bringing leaders at the cutting-edge of comptuation and biology in industry, academia and policy to Berkeley.
 I am especially interested in mentoring and encouraging younger students interested in exploring research, startups, and biotech more broadly.

 If you'd like to chat, feel free to email me!!
 I'm always excited to talk all things science.
 You can also find me on Twitter and GitHub.

-Presently, I'm interested in the intersection of machine learning for single-cell genomics & protein biology.
+Presently, I'm interested in the intersection of machine learning for systems & protein biology, with an emphasis on designing methods to both learn from and accelerate evolution.

-At Berkeley, I work in the laboratory of Jennifer Doudna with Ron Boger on problems like model-guided CRISPR engineering, structure-conditioned biological sequence design, and tools for proteomic search.
-I am also a research intern at Microsoft Research New England on the BioML team, advised by Kevin Yang and Judith Amores.
-Previously, I was an research intern at Dyno Therapeutics, working on machine learning for protein engineering.
+At Berkeley, I work in the laboratory of Jennifer Doudna with Ron Boger on problems like model-guided CRISPR engineering, structure-conditioned RNA sequence design, and tools for stastically-robust protein function annotation.
+Previously, I was did research with wonderful folks at Microsoft Research New England on the BioML team, advised by Kevin Yang and Judith Amores. and interned at Dyno Therapeutics, working on machine learning for AAV capsid engineering.
 In high school, I worked in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, and hacked on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
 My publications are viewable on Google Scholar.

 Ron Boger*, Amy X. Lu*, Seyone Chithrananda*, Kevin Yang, Petr Skopintsev, Ben Adler, Eric Wallace, Peter Yoon, Pieter Abbeel, Jennifer Doudna